sergey-yabl/whois/README.md

 This is Centralnic test assignment

 ### TASK 1
 Create a program which reads the file 'domains.txt', queries the whois service for each domain and prints out a list.
+There are only ORG, INFO, ASIA, BIZ, MOBI domain zones supported.

 ```
 #The list should contain the domain name and the domain status, example: